 |56.5 inches||Shoulder Room, Rear||56.0 inches|

 |105.7 cubic feet||EPA Passenger Volume||99.0 cubic feet|

 |16.7 cubic feet||EPA Cargo Volume||14.8 cubic feet|

 Shifting our focus towards the interior and exterior dimensions, you’ll notice some differences between the Accord and Civic.
-Perhaps unsurprisingly, the larger Honda Accord rides on a longer wheelbase and boasts nearly 10 inches of additional length than the Civic.
+Perhaps unsurprisingly, the larger Honda Accord rides on a longer wheelbase and boasts more than a foot of additional length over the Civic.
 It’s also slightly wider and has a wider turning radius as a result.